andrii-porokhnavets/king_geek/README.md

-Platform that allows to populate database with data about coronavirus
+A platform that allows real-time filling of the database with data about the coronavirus

 ## Pre-requirements
-Postgres server with database `DB_NAME` from `config.py`.
+Postgres server run with default configuration and database `DB_NAME` from `config.py`.
 Also `DB_USER` should have permissions interact to work with this database

 ### Tables